 Decimal numbers Available ASCII codes are from 0x30 to 0x39.
-Hexadecimal numbers A value from 0x41 to 0x46 is added to the ASCII code (in the checksum available for the decimal numbers. segment) Lowercase letters cannot be used.
+Hexadecimal numbers (in the checksum segment) A value from 0x41 to 0x46 is added to the ASCII code available for the decimal numbers.
+Lowercase letters cannot be used.

 · Data with decimals